pikulo-kama/scriptable-projects/_tabs/widgets.md

 - **Episode Count**\
 *Amount of episodes that you still need to watch in order to catch up*

+#### UI Table Notices

+- **Hidden Series Summary**\
+*This notice contains summary on how many series and episodes in total are not being shown in UI table and not being displayed in widget.
+Only series that have unwatched episodes but have **WatchQ visibility turned off** in Stop Watcher are not shown.*

 #### Widget Configuration

 1. When Interacting - **Run Script**